stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Introduction

-\header{Challenges of \Workload{}:} MLE agents generate large numbers of heterogeneous Python code---from metadata discovery to partial and full pipeline executions---often at a rate of thousands per second \cite{liu26, nvidia2026aiinference}.
-MLE agents lack dedicated runtime support, resulting in overlapping executions, out-of-memory failures, and inefficient hardware utilization.
-While prior work proposed optimizations for relational workloads like Text2SQL \cite{liu26, russo26, abs-2508-04031}, these techniques do not transfer to ML workloads.
-Unlike query synthesis, MLE agents perform guided search over pipeline structures and hyperparameters, repeatedly executing entire pipelines.
-As LLM throughput continues to increase, smaller models become more efficient \cite{bitnet, GuoHSZLTZCPM25}, specialized hardware for inference advances \cite{freund2026taalas, BaumstarkS26}, and models are explicitly trained for agentic behavior \cite{Hu0XSLLLR25}, research and adoption of autonomy in ML code generation are likely to accelerate.
+\header{Challenges of \Workload{}:} MLE agents generate large numbers of heterogeneous Python code---from metadata discovery to full pipeline executions---often at a rate of thousands per second \cite{liu26, nvidia2026aiinference}.
+These agents explore large search spaces by combining broad \emph{exploration} with targeted \emph{exploitation}, yet lack dedicated runtime support, leading to overlapping executions, out-of-memory failures, and inefficient hardware utilization.
+While prior work proposed optimizations for Text2SQL workloads \cite{liu26, russo26, abs-2508-04031}, these techniques do not transfer to ML workloads.
+LLM-based query synthesis frameworks primarily improve SQL generation through prompt design \cite{TaiCZ0023, abs-2305-11853}, decomposition \cite{WangR0LBCYZYSL25}, and execution error signals~\cite{ZhaiXHY25}, and rely on mature database engines for efficient execution.
+In contrast, MLE agents perform guided search over pipeline structures and hyperparameters, repeatedly executing entire pipelines (including model training and evaluation) in a fragmented and inefficient ML ecosystem.
+As LLM throughput continues to increase, smaller models become more efficient \cite{bitnet, ShahLP25}, specialized hardware for inference advances \cite{freund2026taalas, BaumstarkS26}, and models are explicitly trained for agentic behavior \cite{Hu0XSLLLR25}, research and adoption of autonomy in ML code generation are likely to accelerate.
 We argue that this shift demands a new class of data systems explicitly designed for \workload{} tailored to ML workloads, for the following reasons:

 \header{Insufficient ML Libraries:} MLE agents largely rely on popular Python ML libraries.
 Over the past decades the Python ML ecosystem has matured significantly, with data scientists heavily depending on high-level libraries such as Pandas and scikit-learn, often combined with a long tail of custom and domain-specific libraries to construct complex pipelines \cite{Psallidasetal2022}.
 These libraries are deeply embedded in modern ML practice and are extensively represented in LLM pre-training corpora, making them effectively \emph{here to stay} as the primary interface for agent-generated ML code.
 However, most ML libraries lack a unifying execution layer that can optimize computation holistically.
 Instead, they prioritize usability and flexibility over computational efficiency.
 Moreover, Python itself is not designed for high-performance high-concurrency workloads.
 As a result, today's Python-based ML ecosystem remains inadequate for supporting the scale of emerging agentic ML workloads.